Smart Routing of Electric Vehicles for Load Balancing in Smart Grids: System Model and Problem Formulation

 where $c_e(\cdot)$ is a latency function that captures the traffic congestion as a function of the total number of EVs over road $e\in \mathcal{E}$, and $f_{q_i}(\cdot)$ is the energy pricing function at station $q_i$ which is determined by the power grid.
 In \eqref{eq:EV-cost-Queue}, the first term captures the waiting cost of EV $i$ due to traffic congestion, the second term is the waiting cost for joining station $q_i$ which is proportional to the number of vehicles at station $q_i$, and the third term is the risk of having an empty battery which grows quickly as the battery level decreases.\footnote{Here, the choice of a logarithmic function is one way of modeling this risk which is mainly motivated by the log barrier function frequently used in convex optimization \cite{boyd2004convex}.} Finally, the last term in \eqref{eq:EV-cost-Queue} is the energy expense/income for choosing to charge/discharge $l_i$ units of electricity at station $q_i$.
-In this formulation, the energy price for EV $i$ equals to its marginal energy contribution to station $q_i$.
+In this formulation, the energy price for EV $i$ equals its marginal energy contribution to station $q_i$ (see, Remark \ref{rem:1-margin}).
 Note that the last term in \eqref{eq:EV-cost-Queue} can also be negative, which means that EV $i$ can be paid by the system depending on the aggregate load of EVs and ground energy in station $q_i$.
 This incentivizes EVs who have extra energy in their batteries to join station $q_i$ and discharge their batteries thus balancing the load at that station.
+The first two terms in \eqref{eq:EV-cost-Queue} are in the form of delay cost while the last two terms are in terms of energy cost.
+However, we are implicitly assuming that these two costs can be translated to each other using a tradeoff parameter which is already absorbed in the latency functions and processing rates.

 As it can be seen from the definition of EVs' cost functions \eqref{eq:EV-cost-Queue}, the incurred cost by an EV depends not only on its own action, but also on the other EVs' decisions.
 This naturally defines a noncooperative game among the EVs having the following key components: A set $\mathcal{N}$ of EVs (players).
 Each player $i\in \mathcal{N}$ has an action set $\mathcal{A}_i:=\mathcal{P}_i\times\mathcal{S}_i\times[\underline{b}_i-b_i,\bar{b}_i-b_i]$, where $\mathcal{P}_i$ is the set of all paths between $s_i$ to $t_i$, and $\mathcal{S}_i$ is the set of all stations along the chosen path by player $i$.
 Each player $i\in \mathcal{N}$ takes an action $\boldsymbol{a_i}\in \mathcal{A}_i$ and incurs a cost $C_i(\boldsymbol{a}_i,\boldsymbol{a}_{-i})$ given by \eqref{eq:EV-cost-Queue}.
 In this game, each EV in the grid seeks to select an action which minimizes its own cost.